-So in a previous article, we talked about why you may want to build your own website to improve your engagement with your customers, and reduce their temptation to buy from others when on marketplaces.
-In this post, I’m going to look at the concept of your company’s brand, and why building and being aware of your brand should be a part of your business, and especially part of establishing your own website.
+In a previous article, we talked about why you may want to build your own website to improve your engagement with your customers, and reduce their temptation to buy from others when on marketplaces.
+In this post, we’re going to look at the concept of your company’s brand, and why building and being aware of your brand should be a part of your business, and especially when establishing your own website.

 So: What is my Brand?

 Your Brand is the image you and your company show the outside world – Especially your customers!

 With a strong, clear and appealing brand, your customers will come back to buy from you for reasons other than pure cost, giving you the flexibility to offer quality goods without mercilessly focusing on cutting prices – Quality of service, quality of product and engagement justify buying from a supplier that is slightly more expensive.

 Very few people in the western world (and further) in the 80s and 90s needed explanation of who IBM were, and what they did and stood for.
 They were one of the world’s leading brands, and are still well known today – That is what you’re aiming for.
 To be recognised, even if it’s just in your own particular field.

 You may already have some idea of what you think your company represents, what you yourself want it to be – But if you can be very focussed on identifying the strengths, weaknesses, opportunities and threats for your business (known as a SWOT analysis), you can boil down to the essentials.
 Essentially, you’re looking at what you and the team are good at, where you’re weak, what is good and bad in your industry and any immediate areas of concern.
 From that you can identify ways to minimise your weaknesses, avoid being blindsided by competitors, and use the things you’re good at to draw in customers and pursue opportunities to grow and develop more.